TABLE OF CONTENTS

 If your PC is stuttering, crashing, or if you’re simply not seeing the performance you would expect from your GPU, it may be an overheating issue.

-Excessive thermals can be detrimental to a graphical processor’s performance, and can significantly affect the lifespan of the unit.
+Excessive thermals can be detrimental to a graphical processor’s performance and can significantly affect its lifespan.

-In this article, you will find everything you need to know about the heat capacity of a graphics card, as well as information on how to check if your GPU is overheating.
+In this article, you will find everything you need to know about the heat capacity of a graphics card, as well as how to check if your GPU is overheating.

 We will also provide methods of alleviating any potential performance issues caused by overheating.